Polish Corridor: Historical population

-Data from the 19th century and early 20th century show the following ethnic changes in four "core" counties of the Corridor (Puck, Wejherowo - directly at the Baltic Sea coast - and Kartuzy, Kościerzyna - between Provinz Pommern and Free City Danzig):
+Data from the 19th century and early 20th century show the following ethnic changes in four main counties of the corridor (Puck and Wejherowo on the Baltic Sea coast; Kartuzy and Kościerzyna between the Province of Pomerania and Free City of Danzig):

 Allied plans for a corridor after World War I

 During the First World War, both sides made bids for Polish support, and in turn Polish leaders were active in soliciting support from both sides.
 Roman Dmowski, a former deputy in the Russian State Duma and the leader of the Endecja movement was especially active in seeking support from the Allies.
 Dmowski argued that an independent Poland needed access to the sea on demographic, historical and economic grounds as he maintained that a Poland without access to the sea could never be truly independent.
 After the war Poland was to be re-established as an independent state.
 Since a Polish state had not existed since the Congress of Vienna, the future republic's territory had to be defined.

 Giving Poland access to the sea was one of the guarantees proposed by United States President Woodrow Wilson in his Fourteen Points of January 1918.
 The thirteenth of Wilson's points was: